Table of Contents

 - Free T4 and Free T3: Often appear falsely high.

-If you and your GP aren't aware of the biotin intake, this could lead to a misdiagnosis of Graves' disease or an unnecessary reduction in your thyroid medication.
+Without disclosing biotin use, this pattern could lead to a misdiagnosis of Graves' disease or an unnecessary reduction in vital thyroid medication.

 How Many Days To Stop Biotin Before Thyroid Test?

-Blue Horizon Key Takeaway: To ensure the highest accuracy for your thyroid results, we generally recommend a minimum pause of 3 full days for standard beauty supplements.
-If you accidentally take a dose the day before your test, it is best to reschedule the blood draw rather than risk a misleading result.
+Key Takeaway: To ensure accuracy, we recommend a minimum pause of 3 full days for standard beauty supplements.
+If you accidentally take biotin the day before your test, it is best to reschedule the blood draw.

 Understanding Your Thyroid Markers

-When you use a Blue Horizon thyroid kit, we look at several different markers to give you a "big picture" view.
-Understanding what these mean in plain English helps you have a better conversation with your GP.
+When you use a Blue Horizon thyroid kit, we examine several markers to provide a "big picture" view of your health.

-Free T4 is the primary hormone produced by your thyroid.
-It is the "inactive" form that travels around the body waiting to be used.
+- Free T4 (Thyroxine): The primary "inactive" hormone produced by your thyroid.
 Biotin can make Free T4 look higher than it really is.

-T3 is the "active" hormone.
-Your body converts T4 into T3 so your cells can actually use it for energy.
-Many people feel unwell because their T4 is "normal" but their T3 is low.
+- Free T3 (Triiodothyronine): The "active" hormone your cells use for energy.
 Biotin can make Free T3 look higher than it really is.

 The Blue Horizon Method: A Step-by-Step Journey